List of U.S. statewide elected officials

 This is a list of U.S. statewide elected executive officials.
 These state constitutional officers have their duties and qualifications mandated in state constitutions.
-This list does not include those elected to serve in non-executive branches of government, such as justices or clerks of the state supreme courts or at-large members of the state legislatures.
+This list does not include those elected to serve in non-executive branches of government, such as justices of the state supreme courts or at-large members of the state legislatures.
 This list also excludes federal legislators, such as the two members of the United States Senate elected from each state or at-large members of the United States House of Representatives.
 Equivalent officeholders from territories and the federal district are also included.

-Number of statewide elections by state

-The following chart indicates the number of statewide elections in each state.
-Note that a single election may be used to elect multiple statewide officials.